kalkanijayesh/phone-records-api/docs/curl-examples.md

 ## Prerequisites

-- Ensure the application is running: `docker compose --profile h2 up --build`
+- Ensure the application is running: `docker compose up --build`
 - Base URL: `http://localhost:8080`
 - All examples use JSON format